 Hello!
 My name is Joyce.
-Currently, I’m a second-semester Master in Library Science and Information graduate student at San Jose State University’s iSchool and seeking paraprofessional library positions in the Greater Los Angeles area.
+Currently, I’m a second-semester Master in Library and Information Science student at San Jose State University’s iSchool and seeking paraprofessional library positions in the Greater Los Angeles area.
 I just recently worked as a part-time shelver at the Jefferson-Madison Regional Library’s Central Library branch in Charlottesville, Virginia.

 My path into the library and information science world was not straightforward.
 I studied journalism at the University of Missouri and graduated with a Bachelor of Journalism degree in May 2016 in the print and digital sequence and with an emphasis in sports journalism.
 During college, I worked as a student journalist in multiple student and school publications.
 I covered the Missouri softball, volleyball, and women’s basketball teams.
 I was a pop culture columnist for a student magazine and wrote various topics such as student organizations, city events, and features.
 In Summer 2015, I interned for Beacon Media, a Southern California-based media company, as a reporter.

 It wasn’t my senior year of college that I felt that journalism was not right for me.
 So I decided to go into the library and information science field.
 This move made sense, given that I have spent countless hours as a patron and a volunteer at public libraries, and that I’ve always been interested in public service, literacy, books, and education.

 I’m primarily interested in the public librarianship field, particularly in teen services and/or reference.
 Some library trends and issues that I am passionate and interested in are diversity in libraries, intellectual freedom, censorship, Makerspaces and emerging technologies, and information and digital literacies.